 Xanthan gum, or just xanthan, is one of the easiest ingredients to work with.
-It is used extensively to thicken liquids, make light foams, strengthen vinaigrettes, and is a great ingredient used to turn thin liquids into rich sauces.
+It is used extensively to thicken liquids, make light foams, strengthen vinaigrettes, and is a great ingredient to use to turn thin liquids into rich sauces.

 Xanthan gum is gluten free and is often used as a substitute in baking and thickening.
 It also helps baked goods to retain more moisture than they would have otherwise.
 When mixed into batters or tempura xanthan gum adds good cling, allowing the batter to stick more easily to the food.
 Also, xanthan gum does not lose its properties when microwaved.

 Xanthan gum is produced through the fermentation of glucose with a bacteria found in cabbage, known as Xanthomonas campesteris.
 It typically comes as a white powder.